aosabook/500lines/dagoba/chapter.md

 Without vertexIndex we'd have to go through each vertex in our list one at a time to decide if it matched the id -- turning a constant time operation into a linear time one, and any O(n) operations that directly rely on it into O(n^2) operations.
 Ouch!

-Then we reject the edge if it's missing either vertex.
+Next we reject the edge if it's missing either vertex.
 We'll use a helper function to log an error.
 All errors flow through this helper function, so we can override its behavior on a per-application basis. [footnote: A fancier version might allow onError handlers to be registered, so the host application could link in its own callbacks without overwriting the helper.
 A fancier fancier version might allow per-graph error callbacks in addition to the global ones.]

 ```javascript
 Dagoba.error = function(msg) {